kendyl93/mern-todo-app/README.md

 This app would be my starting point of any future apps.
 App was deployed on [Heroku](https://todo-app-mern-pawel-stanecki.herokuapp.com)

-I was also deployed it to [AWS EC2](http://ec2-18-216-56-193.us-east-2.compute.amazonaws.com) but this is still in progress.

 ## dev

 Steps to start the app: